dabeaz-course/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 ### Data Structures

-Real programs have more complex data than the ones that can be easily represented by the datatypes learned so far.
-For example information about a stock:
+Real programs have more complex data.
+For example information about a stock holding:

 ```code
 100 shares of GOOG at $490.10